 The shortest day, the longest night, for those of us who reside in the Northern climes Winter Solstice is here.
 The sun reaches is most Southern destiny and touches for but a moment, the Tropic of Capricorn and immediately reverses her course.
-That moment will occur on Dec.
-21 at 11:49 p.m.
+That moment will occur tomorrow morning at 11:28 a.m.
 EST.

 The Winter Solstice is a special night for those who practice the craft and has a rich history from many cultures.
 In old Europe, it was known as Yule, from the Norse, Jul, meaning wheel.
 It is one of the eight holidays, or Sabbats, that are held sacred by Wiccans and Pagans around the world.
 In Celtic traditions it is the battle between the young Oak King and the Holly King: